 Native English speaking teachers are a standard feature of Budapest’s international schools.
 Additional languages are also offered across all schools.
 Usually these languages will include Hungarian, German, and possibly some other European languages.

 A school bus service is common among international schools in Budapest, although not in every school.
 Extracurricular activities are also a feature of all schools.
 Some have dedicated spaces such as sports grounds, theatres etc. for extracurricular programs, while other schools will use facilities in the school’s neighbourhood instead.

 Be prepared to pay for any of these extras, however.
 In Budapest, the school fees your pay for an international school cover the lessons only.
 School lunches, transport, class outings, and most other things will cost you extra.
 On the plus side, most international school fees here are lower than the European average.

-Below, we have compiled our top 5 international schools in Budapest.
+Below, we have compiled the top 5 international schools in Budapest according to our users.
 However, there are another 11 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Budapest based on your requirements.